Contents

 Browser support

 These days you can handle unsupported browsers in a better way.
-One big advantage of using logical, semantic XHTML is that it makes documents accessible and usable even without CSS.
-The presentation — the way the document looks — won’t be the same as in a supported browser, but the content will be there.
+One big advantage of using logical, semantic HTML is that it makes documents accessible and usable even without CSS.
+The presentation – the way the document looks – won’t be the same as in a supported browser, but the content will be there.
 In most cases, for most visitors to a site, the content is actually more important than the way it is presented.
 That’s why it is better to send an unstyled page to unsupported browsers than to lock them out of the site.

-There are different ways of doing that.
-One of the most common ways is to use @import to link to the associated CSS file.
-Netscape 4 and older browsers don’t understand @import and will not import the CSS file.
-There are plenty of ways to hide CSS from web browsers.
-The thing most methods for hiding CSS have in common is that they are based on bugs in the way browsers interpret CSS code.
-That means there will always be a risk that a browser update fixes the bug that is used to hide CSS from it, but not the CSS problem that was the reason for hiding certain CSS from that browser.
-So, the less you rely on CSS hacks, the better.
+There are plenty of ways to hide certain CSS rules from web browsers.
+The thing most methods (“CSS hacks”) for hiding CSS have in common is that they are based on bugs in the way browsers interpret CSS code.
+This means that there will always be a risk that a browser update fixes the bug that is used to hide CSS from it, but not the CSS problem that was the reason for hiding certain CSS from that browser.
+So the less you rely on CSS hacks, the better.

 Obviously you can use server side technology to do a browser check and then send different CSS files (or none at all) to different browsers.
 If you do that you will have to make sure the detection script is kept current to avoid sending the wrong CSS file when a browser is updated or a completely new browser is released.
+You should also know that browser sniffing is fragile and error-prone since there is no guarantee that the browser is what it claims to be.

 Different ways of applying CSS